 AI is now a top priority for telecom companies, with investments expected to soar in the coming years.
 According to Precedence Research, the global AI in telecom market is projected to grow over 40% annually, reaching $42.66 billion by 2033.
 But where are these investments going?

-In this episode, Silvia Candiani, Vice President of Telecommunications, Media and Gaming at Microsoft, shares her thoughts, diving into the key challenges, emerging trends and opportunities telecoms face as they adopt AI and new technologies.
+In this interview, Silvia Candiani, Vice President of Telecommunications, Media and Gaming at Microsoft, shares her thoughts, diving into the key challenges, emerging trends and opportunities telecoms face as they adopt AI and new technologies.

 “AI has really become pervasive throughout the entire value chain of a telecom operation,” she explains, highlighting its impact on everything from customer service to network analytics and complex B2B applications.